Aged Preachers – “Seeking an Answer”

 "I asked him a question the other day and it took him a long time to respond, I think his mind is going."

 Words such as these pop up in congregations around the land.
 Regardless of motive, accuracy, or wisdom, they represent a body of believers who believe the aged preacher is lacking something.
 That perceived lack may cause them to pursue the preacher's replacement.
-An alarming number of Sound gospel preachers have been abruptly dismissed from a congregation because they were "too old".
+An alarming number of Sound gospel preachers have been abruptly dismissed from a congregation because they were "too old."
 Eventually, everyone ages.
 Does this make them worthless?
-Understand this, the only factors that matter when considering a preacher should be: Is this a sound man who can deliver a sound message?
+Understand this: the only factors that matter when considering a preacher should be: Is this a sound man who can deliver a sound message?

 "The glory of young men is their strength, but the splendor of old men is their gray hair" (Proverbs 20:29).

 It seems a fair examination to note things an aged preacher lacks that might concern some people.
-Logic also appeals to the need to examine what a sound, but an aged preacher does not lack.
+Logic also appeals to the need to examine what a sound but an aged preacher does not lack.

 An aged preacher does not lack experience.
 A preacher sees the good and the bad over the years.
 Bickering members, doctrinal disputes, debates, firings, church discipline, church takeovers, church splits, rebukes, adulteries, fornications, abused children, homosexuality, pedophilia, sermon interruptions, members storming out, weak elderships, overbearing elderships, elderships asked to step down, false teachers, addictions to drugs, gambling, sex, pornography, … the list of what a preacher has seen could go on and on.
 He has dealt with innumerable spiritual "catastrophes".
 An aged preacher should be thought of as a spiritual warrior (Ephesians 6:10-18).
 He fights battle after battle in service of his king.
 He should not become a forgotten hero.
 Understand sin does not change!
-Yes, it tries to take different forms, but a man, who knows the Word, knows when transgression occurs.
+Yes, it tries to take different forms, but a man who knows the Word knows when transgression occurs.
 An aged preacher does not lack experience fighting spiritual battles.

 Finally, an aged preacher does not lack leadership.
 Early on, the feelings of fatherhood develop in him as he shares the Word of God with the Church.
 He begins to view the Christians as his children more and more.
-This can even be seen in the words of the apostles as they write to the Christians, calling them "children" or "my child".
+This can even be seen in the words of the apostles as they write to the Christians, calling them "children" or "my child."
 They understand that as they appear before the congregation each week and interact in their daily lives, others will try to emulate them.
 Thus, they work to set a standard.
 They try to lead souls to Christ by living godly lives.
 Everyone desires to see their children grow.
 No less does the preacher with the Christians not only in his location but in the others he visits or reaches through recordings or writings.
 Yes, the preacher rebukes at times.
 He warns.
 He chastens.
 He exhorts Christians to avoid all forms of evil.
 Unfortunately, some may just view him as an overly cautious worrier.
-This conclusion comes not from the scriptures, but from congregants viewing the preacher as an old man rather than a speaker of God's truths.
-That problem lies not within the preacher, but within the Christian.
+This conclusion comes not from the scriptures but from congregants viewing the preacher as an old man rather than a speaker of God's truths.
+That problem lies not within the preacher but within the Christian.
 Christians would do wise to consider this leader of men (Proverbs 23:22).

 Aged preachers do lack in some areas, but they more than make up for it in others.
 However, when considering an aged preacher, consider two items a congregation should not lack: honor and compassion.
 A congregation should behave in an honorable manner toward aged preachers.
-If a preacher can preach soundly don't you dare hinder him.
-If due to age, he is struggling, elders talk about how you can help.
+If a preacher can preach soundly, don't you dare hinder him.
+If, due to age, he is struggling, elders will talk about how you can help.
 Perhaps he would appreciate doing a few things differently or would like to preach only part-time.
 Work with this man who has given his life to God.
 Do not pull his lifeline or passion out from under him.
 Again, act honorably and treat him well.
 Even if he is no longer able to preach full-time, find ways to engage him in shorter venues or on special occasions.
 Compassion is something Jesus demonstrated throughout his earthly life.
 Compassion goes a great way when dealing with an aged preacher.
 We are to treat all of our brothers and sisters well.
-If a preacher reaches the point he steps down, do not forget him.
-Do not fail to care for him as he has cared for so many over the years.
+If a preacher reaches the point where he steps down, do not forget him.
+Do not fail to care for him, as he has cared for so many over the years.
 Do not give him a chance to regret any service.
 Show him that his children loved him and learned from him.

 A sound, aged preacher is worth more than gold.
 He may be lacking, but not as a Christian.
 He is experienced, wise, and a leader of generations.
 Have honor and compassion upon him.
-Pray that he finds the answer to his life of service as did Abram: "But thou shalt go to thy fathers in peace; thou shalt be buried in a good old age."(Genesis 15:15) Give him peace by providing him the opportunity to preach until the end.
+Pray that he finds the answer to his life of service as did Abram: "But thou shalt go to thy fathers in peace; thou shalt be buried in a good old age."(Genesis 15:15).
+Give him peace by providing him the opportunity to preach until the end.
 Give him peace by caring for him and his wife.
 Give him peace by knowing you heard the Word he shared and the Word he lived.